 Gynecomastia Physical Exam

-In most circumstances, a gynecomastia pinch test will be done during a physical examination and is enough to diagnose true gynecomastia vs. fat, which is the cause of pseudogynecomastia.
-During the exam, you will lie flat, with your hands supporting your head.
+In most circumstances, a gynecomastia pinch test will be done during a physical examination to diagnose true gynecomastia vs. fat buildup, which is the cause of pseudogynecomastia.
+During the exam, you will lie flat on your back with your hands behind your head.
 The surgeon uses their thumb and forefinger to palpate the breast tissue, looking for a specific feature to diagnose gynecomastia.

 If you suffer from gynecomastia, the surgeon will conduct a physical examination which will include a gynecomastia pinch test to check if there is a rubbery mound or disc of tissue beneath the nipple.
 This tissue can be of various sizes and may be tender to the touch.
 Men with pseudogynecomastia will lack this disc of tissue, and the area beneath the nipple will feel like soft, spongy fat.

-To diagnose gynecomastia your physician may also inspect your:
+To diagnose gynecomastia your physician may also inspect:

 Is a Gynecomastia Mammogram Needed to Diagnose Gynecomastia?

 Men with gynecomastia do not need a mammogram (X-ray picture of the breast) to diagnose gynecomastia prior to gynecomastia surgery.
-A sample of the tissue removed during gynecomastia surgery is sent to pathology for evaluation to check for breast cancer.
-Breast cancer is rare in men and is found in only 0.02% of males.
+If you undergo male breast reduction surgery, a sample of the tissue removed during the surgery is sent to pathology for evaluation to check for breast cancer.
+Male breast cancer is rare and is found in only 0.02% of men.
 In order to check for early signs of breast cancer, a mammogram is only required for men over 60 who do not want to have gynecomastia surgery.

 Gynecomastia Blood Tests